fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 }
 ```

-This is a particular simple script which makes a few assumptions on the source
-code it is going to parse, so it will certainly not work for all Fortran code,
-but for this example it will suffice.
+This script makes a few assumptions about the source code it parses, so it will not work with all Fortran code, but for this example it will suffice.

 {% capture note %}